CoryTohill/Zipcode-SLCSP/README.md

 This code was written using Python 3.10.10

 In order to execute the code from your terminal, you will first need to install Python 3.10.
-Assuming that is already been installed, you can execute the code by using:
+Assuming the correct Python version is installed, navigate to the repo and execute the code by using:
 ```
 python get_slcsp_from_zipcodes.py
 ```